 Alternative Fuels 101: What You Need to Know

 Fleets interested in reducing carbon emissions have more alternative fuel options than ever before.
-So how do they pick the right one for them?
+So how do they pick the right one?

 First, they should recognize that the solution may not be a single fuel.
-With an integrated energy management approach, fleets can evaluate all viable fuels and pick the ones that best fit their needs.
-Business objectives, budget, fleet usage and vehicle types, sustainability goals and more factor into the decision-making process.
+With an integrated energy management approach, fleets can evaluate all viable fuels and pick those that best fit their needs.
+Business objectives, budget, fleet usage and vehicle types, lower carbon targets and more are all factors in the decision-making process.

 Understanding the difference between various renewable fuels is key.
-With that in mind, here is an overview of several of the most talked-about alternatives to diesel fuel.
+With that in mind, here is an overview of several of the most talked-about alternatives.

 What it is: Electricity is stored in batteries that are used to power the vehicle.
 The batteries are typically charged by plugging into a charging station.
 There also are hybrid models that use electricity to power an electric motor and another fuel, such as diesel, to run an internal combustion engine.

 What’s needed: Electric trucks are still in the early stages of development.
 While it is possible to convert an existing vehicle, switching to electric almost always involves buying a new vehicle.
 Charging infrastructure is also required.
-Fleets that have their own fueling locations would need to build charging stations, which likely would involve working with utility and zoning departments.
-A lack of public charging stations is seen at this time as a barrier to greater adoption of electric vehicles, particularly in trucking applications.
+Fleets that have their own fueling locations would need to either build or have access to charging stations, which likely would involve working with utility and zoning departments.
+A lack of public charging stations is seen at this time as a barrier to greater adoption of electric vehicles, particularly in long haul trucking applications.

 Performance: This can vary based on application.
 Overall, electric trucks are still uncommon.
 Early adoption is expected in low-mileage applications where the limited range is less of a concern, like in last-mile delivery.
 In other applications, it could be decades before performance and charging capabilities are ready for widespread use.
 Long-haul truckers, for example, often travel more than 600 miles a day, beyond the range of existing battery technology.
-Battery weight and the amount of space they take up are also concerns for haulers, where vehicle weight and storage capacity are critical to profitability.
+The weight and the amount of space batteries occupy are also concerns for haulers, where vehicle weight and storage capacity are important considerations for operations.

 Emissions: Fully electric vehicles do not generate tailpipe emissions.
 With any fuel, however, it’s important to also consider the full lifecycle: what goes into its production, delivery and end use.
 For this article, we will use the carbon intensity (CI) scores from the California Air Resources Board (CARB).
 Its “well to wheels” approach considers direct effects like fuel production and usage and indirect effects like land use.
 The lower the score, the better.
 CARB’s standard value for electricity from the California grid used as transportation fuel is 82.9.
 For comparison, petroleum diesel is 100.5, and the CI score of other fuels are found in their sections below.